albazarova/CARRoT/README.md

 carrot_functions_mod_si_las.r - the file allowing to compare CARRoT output with the output of the models constituted by only statistically significant predictors and lasso regression.
 Dependencies: car, afex, nnet, doParallel

 carrot_functions_mod_si_las_ada.r - the file allowing to compare CARRoT output with the output of the models constituted by only statistically significant predictors and adaptive lasso regression.
-Dependencies: car, afex, nnet, doParallel, glmnet
+Dependencies: car, afex, glmnet, doParallel, nnet, tidyverse, caret

 carrot_functions_mod_step_las.r - the file allowing to compare CARRoT output with the output of the models constituted by onlystepwise forward selection based on Akaike Information Criteria.
-Dependencies:car, afex, nnet, doParallel
+Dependencies: car, afex, glmnet, doParallel, nnet, tidyverse, caret, leaps, MASS

 table3_carrot.r - script to replicate Table 11 from the paper.
 Dependencies: same as for carrot_function_rsq.r plus the packages containing the datasets required for reproduction (listed in Table 11 of the paper)